-Assuming no significant change in market interest rates, we anticipate an improved net interest margin in the near term as a result of our anticipated lower cost of funds, we do not expect interest rates to rise in the near future, we do not expect significant growth in our interest earning assets, nor do we expect our nonperforming asset balances to decline significantly in the near future.
+Assuming no significant change in market interest rates, we anticipate a relatively stable net interest margin in the near term as we do not expect interest rates to rise in the near future, we do not expect significant growth in our interest earning assets, nor do we expect our nonperforming asset balances to decline significantly in the near future.
 We continue to monitor the net interest margin through net interest income simulation to minimize the potential for any significant negative impact.
 See the "Market Risk Management" section for further discussion of the impact changes in market interest rates could have on us.
 Further analysis of our yields on interest earning assets and interest bearing liabilities are presented in Tables I and II below.